 * Alger Hiss, a high-ranking State Department member, is indicted for perjury in regard to his activities on behalf of the Soviet Union.

 * The armed services "Blue Discharge" (neither honorable nor dishonorable) given to homosexuals up until now is changed to a mandatory Dishonorable Discharge.

 * Billie Graham holds tent crusade in Los Angeles; Hearst orders his papers to provide favorable coverage.

 * The lurid Black Dahlia murder case, in which a young would-be movie actress turned party girl is savagely tortured and eviscerated, fascinates readers across the nation.
 Americans have a voracious appetite for stories about sex and violence, providing an appropriate "moral" is tacked onto them as an excuse for the titillation they provide.
 (The case remains unsolved.)

 * Jackie Robinson becomes the first black professional baseball player.
 He faces the abuse of fellow players and fans alike with great dignity, and the white face of the national leagues begins to change.

 * Ingrid Bergman, who has risen to the heights of movie stardom with Casablanca and Notorious, is awarded a Tony for her performance in Joan of Lorraine in the first annual presentation of the awards.
 However, a little over a year later, while working on a film in Italy, she has an extra-marital affair which results in the birth of an illegitimate son.
 She is denounced on the floor of U.S. Senate as "Hollywood's apostle of degradation" and the senator declares that she will never be allowed to set foot on American soil again.
 Her film career in the U.S. goes on ice.

 All three major networks are busy linking their individual TV broadcasting

 stations into integrated telecasting networks.
-Howdy Doody is now a nationwide
+The Howdy Doody Show is now a nationwide

 children's show.
 The Peanut Gallery (the onstage audience of youngsters)